quyendang/OpenCore-Guide/README.md

 **Patch**: In opencore we should be keeping ACPI patches to a minimum as they are often harmful and unnecessary.
 If your system absolutely needs something, you should add it in this section.
 Refer to configuration.pdf.

+* Z, B, H, X299 systems
+- GFX0 to IGPU : Do not add this.
+It is automatically patched with the Lilu and WhatEverGreen.
+- HECI to IMEI : Do not add this.
+Same as patched with the Lilu and WhatEverGreen.

+ * X299 systems only
+- PC00 to PCI0 : Since the PC00 device has many PCI devices, recommend using Patch methods than rename using SSDT.
+- LPC0 to LPCB : Same as changing method in PC00 to PCI0
+- CPxx to PRxx : No need to rename CPU name. (does not affect sleep and wake up)
+- EC0 to EC : No need to rename.
+To refer to this document https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl

 **Quirk**: Certain ACPI fixes.
 Avoid unless necessary.

 * FadtEnableReset: NO (Enable reboot and shutdown on legacy hardware, not recommended unless needed)